 At JB Solicitors, our fixed-fee pricing for family law and divorce matters will give you a clear sense of the costs from the start.
 We want the process for our clients to be as transparent, and hassle-free as possible.

-Contact our friendly lawyers who will provide you with the best possible outcome for your case.
+Contact our friendly lawyers who will provide you with the best possible outcome for child custody schedules.